 While you can’t see the flicker, the chaotic signals can also cause fatigue and irritability.

-Many teachers working under the harsh glare of fluorescent lighting notice that their eyes feel tired, sore, or even painful by the end of the day.
+Many teachers working under the harsh glare of fluorescent tubes or LED technology notice that their eyes feel tired, sore, or even painful by the end of the day.

-If you are sensitive to fluorescent lights, you may also notice that your eyes tear when exposed to certain lighting conditions.
+If you are sensitive to bright lights, you may also notice that your eyes tear when exposed to certain lighting conditions.

 The medical term for light sensitivity is photophobia.
 The symptoms of photophobia can be instantaneous with exposure or escalate throughout the course of the school day.
 If you are experiencing light sensitivity, you may recognize some of the following symptoms: